 “Building off the successful holiday light shows curated by our partners that sold more than one million tickets last year across the U.K., we are excited to bring a festive world of wonder to the Garden that is tailored for enjoying with family and friends,” said Harriet Resnick, the Garden’s vice president of visitor experience and business development.

-This is the U.S. debut of the following installations by artists from Australia, France and U.K.:
+This is the U.S. debut of the following installations by artists from Australia and U.K.:

 - Cathedral of Light—A towering cathedral-window arch of 100,000 lights that extends along a magnificent 110-foot tunnel.